brainhubeu/react-file-input/README.md

 // or
 yarn develop
 ```
-if you want to run a local version of react-file-input please use:
+if you want to run a local version of react-file-input, please use:
 ```sh
 npm run develop:local
 // or